Need Some Cash on the Side? Try These 9 Freelancing Websites

 Who Can Freelance: Almost anyone — customer service reps, legal experts, photographers and more.

-NDash is refreshing in that it encourages writers to not undersell themselves. $30 blog post?
+NDash is refreshing in that it encourages freelance writers to not undersell themselves. $30 blog post?
 Not here.
-The site has guides on how to set your prices if you’re new to the trade, as well as several videos to help you create your portfolio.
+The site has helpful career advice, like guides on how to set your prices if you’re new to freelance writing as well as several videos to help you create your portfolio.

 NDash’s clients include some pretty heavy hitters, including LinkedIn and HubSpot.
-The icing on the cake is that they don’t take payment fees from your earnings.
+The icing on the cake is that the NDash freelance platform doesn’t take payment fees from your earnings.

 Create a free writer profile here to get started.